 From transport service providers and online retailers to housing associations and energy suppliers: All these organizations have many customers who are pleased with the self-services already offered – which simultaneously reduces the workload of the in-house customer service teams.

-Self-service – very popular, in Germany as well
+Self-service – very popular

 As already mentioned above, customers in the US are keen to resolve their issues on their own terms in regard to timing and location.
 The same trend is also evident in Germany.
 In 2021, for example, the opinion research institute YouGov found in a report commissioned by goCardless [DE] that 58% of the age group 18 to 34 years among the 1010 respondents (customers of electricity providers) understood good customer service to mean having options to manage your data and services yourself, including contract duration, terminations, plan changes, etc.